 A UBC degree opens doors and connects you to a vast alumni network across the globe.

-You’ll join a community of engaged and supportive young leaders and study among the best and the brightest.
+You’ll join a community of engaged and supportive young leaders and study among the brightest.
 You and your fellow Scholars will enrich UBC and the global community with your diverse perspectives, committed involvement, and innovative initiatives.

 You’ll have access to numerous opportunities inside and outside the classroom that will enrich your university experience: